Napoleon Andrew Tuiteleleapaga: Death and legacy

 In the later years of Napoleon's life, He spent some time with his grandson, Napoleon Andrew Tuiteleleapaga II in America.
 Soon after he returned to the island of American Samoa.
 He enjoyed his visit to America when he had learned that his grandson was to have a male child.
 This filled his spirit and gave him true happiness!
 His words to his grandson Napoleon were, "The bloodline continues."
 He returned to American Samoa in the later part of December.
 During a New Year's Eve celebration, local children were lighting off fireworks in the village of Leone.
 He walked outside of his home to urge the young children by scolding them to quiet down.
 Soon after a firework was let off and reached him at his feet.
 The firework went off right in front of him.
 Due to the suddenness and explosion of the firework, Napoleon had a Myocardial infarction and died.

 Many people attended his funeral on the island of American Samoa.
-He had an enormous funeral as well as many dignitaries from various places and countries attending his funeral.
+He had a big funeral as well as many dignitaries from various places and countries attending his funeral.

 Tuiteleleapga is often remembered for both his comedic tone and harsh disciplinary methods.
 He is a beloved son of Leone.
 Napoleon is survived by a vast clan of descendants.
 His family is scattered across the western United States and the Polynesian Islands.
 His former title, Tuiteleleapaga, is currently vacant.